sunny14/rate-limiter/README.md

 # rate-limiter
-Simple rate limiter service in Java + Springboot
+Simple rate limiter service in Java + Springboot + Redis

 # How to run
 1. Checkout from GitHub